They are tumors that grow in the connective tissue of the nerves; these tumors are generally benign (not cancerous).

 But if a young child has more than five of these birthmarks, at least ½ inch in diameter, a doctor will look for other clues that may indicate neurofibromatosis 1.

-Although Lisch nodes help identify a person with neurofibromatosis 1, they do not cause any vision problems.
+Although Lisch nodes help identify a person with neurofibromatosis 1, they do not cause vision problems.

-Neurofibromas can be in various parts of the body, often just before puberty begins.
+Neurofibromas can be in various body parts, often just before puberty begins.

-People with neurofibromatosis 1 may also have bone problems, such as thinning or overgrowth of the bones in the arms or lower leg, or scoliosis, an abnormal curvature of the spine.
+People with neurofibromatosis may also have bone problems, such as thinning or overgrowth of the bones in the arms or lower leg, or scoliosis, an abnormal spine curvature.

 Neurofibromatosis 2 is usually not diagnosed until a child is older.